 This design, once again by Matias Gallipoli, is clean, sharp and professional thanks to the use of colour, the white space, and the fairly minimal elements.

-However, note that this design doesn’t leave blank margins along the edges, this one runs colour from left to right and top to bottom.
+However, note that this design doesn’t leave blank margins along the edges, this one runs color from left to right and top to bottom.
 But, instead of choking or overwhelming the design, this technique leaves the design sharp and clean from edge to edge.

 It’s easy to get wrapped up in blocks of colour, palettes, and graphics when designing an invoice, but an element that will pack the most punch in your design is arguably typography.

 For example, check out the beautifully set type in this example by Laura Berglund.
-The elegant serifs with fairly loose leading, the loosely tracked addresses, and the neatly aligned paragraphs are what really make this design shine.
+The elegant serifs font with fairly loose leading, the loosely tracked addresses, and the neatly aligned paragraphs are what really make this design shine.